 Plus, it’s tough enough to stand up to heavy use, easy to maintain, repairable, and the non-porous finish makes cultured marble an extremely sanitary kitchen countertop.

-Likewise, for a bathroom countertop or vanity top, cultured marble can give you that expensive look and finish without making a dent in your pocket.
+Likewise, buying cultured marble for a bathroom countertop or vanity top can give you that expensive look and finish without making a big dent in your wallet.

 Don’t forget that sinks of any size and shape can be seamlessly integrated along with a cultured marble backsplash.
 And custom colors are available.
 The flexible nature of this material means that you’re able to get a cultured marble vanity top for any style, design, and aesthetic.

-As a man-made material, cultured marble offers myriad colors and patterns along with a variety of edge styles, finishes, sink shapes, and design options.
+As a man-made material, cultured stone offers myriad colors and patterns along with a variety of edge styles, finishes, sink shapes, and design choices.
 You can buy pre-made vanity tops or mix and match options to order for a customer cultured marble countertop.

-Cultured marble is commonly available in heaps of different colors to fit any modern design theme.
+Cultured marble is commonly available in heaps of different color options to fit any modern design theme.
 Colors can be solid or with various types of heavy or light mottled patterns or veining.